Homepage

 Spanish company will add its fifth hotel in Cuba, in Cayo Santa María

-President of the Association of Spanish Entrepreneurs in Cuba: "The de-escalation seems set to begin soon."
+President of the Spanish Entrepreneurs Association in Cuba: "The de-escalation seems set to begin soon."

-Foreign companies in Cuba request lower rents and reduced working hours
+Foreign companies in Cuba request a reduction in rents and a decrease in working hours

 The largest distillery in Cuba is reopened

-Meliá points to Trump's measures as one of the reasons for its drop in revenue in Cuba
+Meliá points to Trump's measures as one of the reasons for its decline in revenue in Cuba

-Opposition group denounces Spanish companies for subjecting Cuban workers to a "new slavery system"
+Opposition group denounces Spanish companies for subjecting Cuban workers to a "new slave system."

 Meliá states that it has not received a single lawsuit for expropriations in Cuba